-Home improvement loans allow you to fund the price of renovations.
+Home improvement mortgages allow you to fund the price of renovations.

 For instance, the FHA 203(k) mortgage is designed expressly to finance home remodelling projects.

-And there are ordinary loans, such as cash-out refinancing and home equity loans, that provide cash that can be utilised for any purpose, including home improvement.
+And there are ordinary mortgages, such as cash-out refinancing and home equity mortgages, that provide cash that can be utilised for any purpose, including home improvement.

-So, which loan for home improvements is best for you?
+So, which mortgage for home improvements is best for you?

 1. Cash-out refinancing

 Cash-out refinancing is a well-liked method for obtaining funds for home improvement.